-The establishment of British rule started the process of changing the traditional mode of production in the country, replacing the production of articles mainly for one's own use by production for the market.
-It however prevented the natural development of the new mode of production to capitalist production on the basis of modern large-scale industry and the application of modern science to agriculture as it did in Britain itself.
-The result was that, while production as a whole took gigantic strides forward, this advance of production did not make those fundamental changes in the social order that usually accompany the capitalist transformation of a country's economy.
+The establishment of British rule reacted on this process in a peculiar way.
+On the one hand, it accelerated the creation of the national market and made the biggest transformation in the mode of production, i.e., it replaced the production of articles mainly for one's own use by production for the market.
+On the other hand, it prevented the natural development from the production of commodities to capitalist production-production of commodities on the basis of modern largescale industry and the application of modern science to agriculture.
+The result is that, while production as a whole has taken gigantic strides forward, this advance of production has not made those fundamental changes in the social order that usually accompany the capitalist transformation of a country's economy.

-This can be seen in the fact that, even after a century-and-a-half of British rule, Kerala still had a predominantly agrarian economy at the time of Independence.
-The prosperity and poverty of individuals and families were judged on the basis of how much land they owned, as they used to be judged in pre-British days.
+This can be seen from the fact that, even after a century and a half of British rule, Kerala still has a predominantly agrarian economy.
+The prosperity and poverty of individuals and families are even today judged on the basis of how much land they own, as they used to be judged in pre-British days.

-According to the 1941 Economic Survey of Travancore, 1173 families (out of a total of one lakh families whose family budgets were investigated) had an annual income of Rs.
+According to the 1941 Economic Survey of Travancore, 1173 families (out of a total of 1 lakh families whose family budgets were investigated into) had an annual income of Rs.
 1200 and above.
-Out of these 1173 families, however, there were 520 families whose means of livelihood were the professions, i. e., occupations which are not productive in the scientific sense of the term.
-Out of the remaining 653 families, 325 had land as their main source of income.
+Out of these 1173 families, however, there are 520 families whose means of livelihood are the professions, i.e., occupations which are not productive in the scientific sense of the term.
+Out of the remaining 653 families, 325 are those whose main source of income is land.